ministryofjustice/security-guidance/docs/security-clearance-appeals-policy.md

 ## Policy

-The MoJ provides a right of internal appeal to the Permanent Secretary where an individual who falls within the scope of this policy has a security clearance refused or withdrawn by the Cluster 2 Security Unit.
+The MoJ provides a right of internal appeal to the Permanent Secretary where an individual who falls within the scope of this policy has a security clearance refused or withdrawn by the PSC Operations Unit.
 The appeal **should** be submitted within 15 working days of notification of the refusal or withdrawal decision.

 Where the Permanent Secretary upholds the vetting decision to refuse or withdraw security clearance, there is a further avenue of appeal to the independent Security Vetting Appeals Panel \(SVAP\).
 This appeal **should** be submitted within 28 days of notification that the vetting decision has been upheld.

-To achieve this requirement, the Cluster 2 Security Unit must:
+To achieve this requirement, the PSC Operations Unit must:

 -   Ensure that the decision to refuse or withdraw national security clearance for an existing permanent or contracted employee \(as identified previously\) is communicated to the individual promptly and in writing.
 -   Ensure that the individual is given the full reasons for the decision, and the relevant facts upon which it was based, as far as considerations of security and confidentiality allow.